Silver Coating or Aluminum Asphalt Paint Sealant on Rubber Roofs

 - Because asphalt or bitumen is an oil based product, it evaporates over time, causing the product to dry, shrink and crack.
 The combination of being a sealant and lowering the temperatures slows down this process.

-- It will triple the life expectancy of a Modified Bitumen Rubber membrane if it was coated with “silver coating” on a regular basis.
+- It would triple the life expectancy of a Modified Bitumen Rubber membrane if it were coated with “silver coating” on a regular basis.

 Disadvantages of Aluminum Asphalt coatings

 - need a new coating every 3 – 5 years

 - the surface has to be cleaned and washed every time to paint